C0k3/commandments/README.md

 Gitflow - feature branches.
 Apprval process.
 2 halves of the same coin.
 GitHub will enforce reviews before merges.
 One branch will be called main - upstream/master.

+Atlassian strategies of branching.

+Use tools that provide versioning, have reviews happen, some pairing to review it.

+Each platform has coding standards for CCNA.
+Serverless only has naming conventions.

+Write testable code.
+Enforce standards through automation.
+START WITH A WIKI.
+STATIC ANALYSIS NO SQUIGGLY LINES, 80 to 90% CODE COVERAGE, KPIS with tools and results.
+E.g. code review done.
+Coder does their pieces and reviews feature branch and enforce sign off.

 2. Automate Quality

+Use automated quality to write code well.

 3. Monitor All Things

 4. Live Forever